|

 between nine and eleven blocks from a single fifty pound

 tank of liquid CO2.
-The machines are simple to

 use—connect a CO2 cylinder to the dry ice machine and